arafatm/Notes/blinks/brief-answers-to-the-big-questions.md

+# Brief Answers to the Big Questions

+by By Stephen Hawking

 ![Brief Answers to the Big Questions](https://images.blinkist.com/images/books/5bd5ff9a6cee07000787a03b/3_4/470.jpg)

-# Brief Answers to the Big Questions

 ## What’s in it for me?
 Find answers to our world’s most ambitious questions.